-An additional credit of up to .5 percent (.005) of the basis of qualified property is available if your Illinois base employment increased over the preceding year or if your business is new to Illinois.
+An additional credit of up to .5 percent (.005) of the basis of qualified property is available if your Illinois base employment increased by 1 percent (.01) or more over the preceding year or if your business is new to Illinois.
 Excess credit may be carried forward for five years following the excess credit year.
-For further information, see Form IL-477 instructions.
+For more information, see Form IL-477 instructions.